Saving session work…

 Alexander Osterwalder & Yves Pigneur

 This is the direct intellectual source of the PSE Canvas you built today.
 Reading the first three chapters now — after having built your own canvas — will show you the depth beneath the nine blocks and surface refinements you can make before Session 2.
-The most valuable chapter to read first is the one on Value Proposition: it will sharpen the block that most founders fill in too loosely on first attempt.

 02